-- · Reduced demand for SSIT's · shares - Reduced liquidity in SSIT's share trading - Increase in share price discount - Seraphim Space has deep sector knowledge and experience and a rigorous investment process designed to identify and manage risks - The portfolio is managed in accordance with the investment policy to spread investment risk - The investment environment, portfolio performance, specific factors affecting portfolio companies (individually or collectively), transactions, investment pipeline opportunities and cash flow forecasts are reviewed regularly by the Board - The Board conducts a rigorous strategy review annually a satisfactory investment return

-2. DISCOUNT

-Risk that SSIT's shares trade at a material discount to NAV as a result of an imbalance between buyers and sellers which may occur for a wide variety of reasons

-- Reduced liquidity in SSIT's share trading - Reduced shareholder return - Discount may attract short-term investors with return aspirations materially different to SSIT's investors supportive of its longterm strategy - SSIT's access to additional capital constrained - The Board, Seraphim Space and SSIT's corporate brokers monitor the SSIT share price discount (and premium) on an ongoing basis and movements in the share register on a regular basis, taking into account broader market conditions - Proactive investor communication and engagement by the Board, Seraphim Space and SSIT's corporate brokers to enhance investors' understanding of SSIT, its strategy and associated risks - Shareholders are encouraged to engage freely with the Board on matters that are of concern to them so that the Board can understand their views and concerns and consider them in its discussions and decision-making - SSIT has authorities in place to buy back shares, which the Board may use when deemed to be in the best interests of shareholders as a whole (in July 2023, the Board announced a share repurchase programme to support the Company's share price in light of the substantial discount it was experiencing)
+RISK POTENTIAL IMPACT MITIGATION 1.
+INVESTMENT RETURN Risk that SSIT fails to achieve its investment objective and provide a satisfactory investment return Reduced demand for SSIT's shares Reduced liquidity in SSIT's share trading Increase in share price discount Seraphim Space has deep sector knowledge and experience and a rigorous investment process designed to identify and manage risks The portfolio is managed in accordance with the investment policy to spread investment risk The investment environment, portfolio performance, specific factors affecting portfolio companies (individually or collectively), transactions, investment pipeline opportunities and cash flow forecasts are reviewed regularly by the Board The Board conducts a rigorous strategy review annually 2.
+DISCOUNT Risk that SSIT's shares trade at a material discount to NAV as a result of an imbalance between buyers and sellers which may occur for a wide variety of reasons Reduced liquidity in SSIT's share trading Reduced shareholder return Discount may attract short-term investors with return aspirations materially different to SSIT's investors supportive of its long-term strategy SSIT's access to additional capital constrained The Board, Seraphim Space and SSIT's corporate brokers monitor the SSIT share price discount (and premium) on an ongoing basis and movements in the share register on a regular basis, taking into account broader market conditions Proactive investor communication and engagement by the Board, Seraphim Space and SSIT's corporate brokers to enhance investors' understanding of SSIT, its strategy and associated risks Shareholders are encouraged to engage freely with the Board on matters that are of concern to them so that the Board can understand their views and concerns and consider them in its discussions and decision-making SSIT has authorities in place to buy back shares, which the Board may use when deemed to be in the best interests of shareholders as a whole (in July 2023, the Board announced a share repurchase programme to support the Company's share price in light of the substantial discount it was experiencing)

-RISK

-POTENTIAL IMPACT

-3. LIQUIDITY

-Risk that SSIT has insufficient liquid resources to particate in subsequent funding rounds by portfolio companies or make new investments

-- Dilution of SSIT's holdings in existing portfolio companies - Reputational damage - Reduced NAV growth - · Reduced shareholder return - · Seraphim Space monitors the cash runways of portfolio companies and maintains cash flow projections based on its assessment of return potential, timing and scale of potential funding rounds, the ability of others in portfolio company syndicates to support funding rounds, the availability of new investment opportunities and SSIT's projected operating costs in order to manage SSIT's ability to participate in forthcoming funding rounds - Cash flow forecasts are reviewed regularly by the Board

-4. PORTFOLIO COMPANY PERFORMANCE

-Risk that portfolio companies, being early and growth stage companies which may lack breadth and depth of management team and capital and have a higher risk profile than larger, more established companies, are unable to commercialise their technology, products, business concepts or services and/or otherwise fail to achieve their business objectives
+RISK POTENTIAL IMPACT 3.
+LIQUIDITY Risk that SSIT has insufficient liquid resources to particate in subsequent funding rounds by portfolio companies or make new investments Dilution of SSIT's holdings in existing portfolio companies Reputational damage Reduced NAV growth Reduced shareholder return 4.
+PORTFOLIO COMPANY PERFORMANCE Reduction in relevant portfolic company valuations, potentially resulting in 100% write-off Reduced NAV and shareholder Risk that portfolio companies, being early and growth stage companies which may lack breadth and depth of management team and capital and have a higher risk profile than larger, more established companies, are unable to commercialise their technology, products, business concepts or services and/or otherwise fail to achieve their business objectives returns 5.
+PUBLIC COMPANY Increased share price volatility SHARE PRICE VOLATILITY Reduced demand for SSIT's shares Risk of extreme volatility in the share prices of Reduced liquidity in SSIT's share trading SSIT's listed portfolio companies materially Reduced NAV and shareholder returns adversely impacting the concentration risk associated with the portfolio • Increase in share price discount

+MITIGATION